dreamingechoes/awesome-mental-health/README.md

 * [What Most Remote Companies Don't Tell You About Remote Work](https://blog.doist.com/mental-health-and-remote-work-1b77616f6945) - By Amir Salihefendic.
 * [Why Burnout Is Dangerous And How You Can Recover From It (It's Possible)](https://blog.toggl.com/recover-from-burnout) - By Theodora S. Abigail.

+## Conferences

+Conferences spreading the word of the importance of mental health awareness and self-care in the software industry.

+* [Anxiety Tech](http://www.anxietytech.com) - Learn how to advocate for mental health at work, how technology can be better designed to support mental health, what technologies are already working to help those who suffer with mental illnesses, and how you or your company can be leaders in this field.

 ## Organizations

 Organizations bringing mental health awareness to the software industry.